zupra-ai/zupra-ai-agents-runtime/Readme.md

-# Docker FastAPI Redis Runtime for Agentic Tools
+# Zupra.ai Runtime for Agentic Tools

-Welcome to the Docker FastAPI Redis Runtime for Agentic Tools!
+Welcome to Zupra AI Runtime for Agentic Tools!
 This project provides a robust runtime environment for managing both autonomous and non-autonomous LLM agents, tools, threads, and more.

 ## Features